daar/libvidcap/README.md

 # libvidcap
 libvidcap is a cross-platform library for capturing video from webcams and other video capture devices.
-The oridignal code originates from: https://sourceforge.net/projects/libvidcap/

-I'm using this repo on github to add and test some new features like:
+I'm using this repo on github to add and test some new features and improvements like:

-- cmake support
+- cmake support (done)
+- doxygen documentation (done)
+- folder input support
 - v4l2 support
-- camera SDK plugin support
+- different camera SDK support
+- code refactoring and simplification

+The original code originates from: https://sourceforge.net/projects/libvidcap/